 Cultural and heritage-based tourism, including visits to historic sites, is now one of the fastest growing segments of the burgeoning tourism industry.
 Over the last twenty years, international tourism arrivals in Canada have been growing consistently at an average of 4% per year.
-The United Nations World Tourism Organization forecasts the number of international tourists globally will nearly double from 880 million in 2009 to 1.6 billion by 2020.
 Tourism is an important sector of the economy in B.C., generating nearly \$6.5 billion dollars or over 4% of the provincial real GDP.
 In addition, employment in the tourism sector in 2010 totalled 127,000, accounting for approximately 1 in every 15 jobs in the province.